HasanGoni/HasanGoni.github.io/_posts/2022-11-19-Feature_extraction_images.md

 # Introduction

-* This is a part of the series, Prvious part is [here](hasangoni.github.io/2022/11/19/Feature_extraction_from_text.html).
+* This is a part of the series.
+[First](https://Hasangoni.github.io/2022/11/19/Explanatory_data_analysis.html), [Second](https://Hasangoni.github.io/2022/11/19/Feature_preprocessing_and_generation.html), [Third](https://Hasangoni.github.io/2022/11/19/Exploring_anonymized_data.html) and [Fourth](https://Hasangoni.github.io/2022/11/19/Feature_extraction_from_text.html) parts are connected in link.
 In this part I will try to write about EDA, when the data is image type

 # Images Vector extraction